laravel/docs/sail.md

 <a name="installing-composer-dependencies-for-existing-projects"></a>
 #### Installing Composer Dependencies For Existing Applications

 If you are developing an application with a team, you may not be the one that initially creates the Laravel application.
 Therefore, none of the application's Composer dependencies, including Sail, will be installed after you clone the application's repository to your local computer.
+In addition, you may not have PHP or Composer installed locally.

 You may install the application's dependencies by navigating to the application's directory and executing the following command.
 This command uses a small Docker container containing PHP and Composer to install the application's dependencies: